stepanenko/stepanenko/readme.md

 > _You need to write lots of bad code before being able to write good code._

+> _We spend more time maintaining software than we do creating it from scratch._

 > _First just make it work, then make it work right, then make it work better/faster._

-> _We spend more time maintaining software than we do creating it from scratch. - Eric Elliott “Composing Software”_

 <table>
   <td><a href="https://github.com/stepanenko/stepanenko/blob/master/quotes.md">Quotes</a></td>